Nick Miles

 Nick Miles (born 15 December 1962) is an English actor.
 He is best known for his portrayal of Jimmy King in the ITV soap opera Emmerdale.
 Prior to appearing on Emmerdale, he made appearances in various television series such as Casualty and The Bill.

 Early life

 Miles was born and raised in Moseley, Birmingham, and he attended the Bromsgrove School.
-His father, John Bradney, was an actor and director of the a local theatre company.
+His father, John Bradney, was an actor and director of a local theatre company.

 Career

 Miles appeared in the music video of the music video of "Come Back to What You Know", recorded by Embrace, playing the role of a policeman.
 In a similar role in television, he portrayed the role of Chief Supt Guy Mannion in The Bill, starring in 13 episodes between 1999 and 2001.
 Miles began appearing in Emmerdale from 19 February 2004, portraying the role of Jimmy King, as part of a new fictional family within the programme.